 Also it’s easy to deploy and works very fast with nearly zero loading times if you built and deployed correctly.
 It as a variety of starters, templates and even to some extent works in accordance with PWA guidelines.

-Cuttlebelle is a lesser-known but highly impressive React static site generator that been built with a vision to better separate editing and coding concerns.
+Cuttlebelle is a highly impressive React static site generator that been built with a vision to separate editing and coding concerns.

-Cuttlebelle lets you use one layout per page-partial and neatly separates content from code, you can extend this static site generator with React components, which opens various possibilities.
+This generator lets you use one layout per page-partial and neatly separates content from code.
+You can extend this generator with React components, which opens various possibilities.